KopperKnight/kopperknight.github.io/index.md

 ### Kopper Knight Tetris

-A Tetris remake I put together one week in February 2021 using no third party libraries on the Java Platform.
+A Tetris remake I put together one week in February 2021, using no third party libraries, in the Java Programming Language.

 ![KopperKnightTetris being played.](kopperknighttetris500w.gif)